 - Creatinine clearance is regularly measured in healthcare settings and the information should be readily available to use in clinical decision making.

 - Creatinine clearance shouldn’t necessarily influence whether to start venetoclax, but it should inform how venetoclax is administered (ie, in an office or hospital, amount of fluids needed, etc.).

 While venetoclax is a very effective therapy for CLL, clinicians need to assess each patient’s risk for TLS prior to initiating treatment.
-In addition to that standard assessments of lymphocyte count and lymph node size, new research provides support for the use of creatine clearance as an independent risk factor when assessing risk level.
+In addition to those standard assessments of lymphocyte count and lymph node size, new research provides support for the use of creatine clearance as an independent risk factor when assessing risk level.
 This information can help clinicians make important decisions about how venetoclax should be administered in their practices.